 Is the paperless office just a fantasy for you?
-Do you struggle to find files on your computer like in the ""real"" world?
-How can you organize your computer?
+Do you struggle to find files on your computer like in the “”real”” world?
+How can you organize your digital files?

 Tip 2: Use a hierarchy for folders.

 The trick to successful use of folders is to compartmentalize enough, but not too much.
 If you have too many folders, it can be hard to remember which folder a file was in.
 Too few, and there will be too many files in the folder.
 To set up a hierarchy, think of the broadest possible category name for a group of files.
 Then divide that category into subcategories.
 Try to keep to 3 or 4 levels at the most, being sure to name your categories specifically.
-It does not serve you to name a folder ""miscellaneous"" or ""important"".
-Say what is in there.
+It does not serve you to name a folder “miscellaneous” or “important”.
+Be specific about what is in there.
 If you have trouble remembering your structure, create an index for yourself of the file structure until you are used to it.

 Tip 3: Use a naming convention for folders and files.

 Naming conventions make searching for digital files faster, both for you and if you use the search capability of your computer.
 Search engines are very useful for finding digital files if you can’t remember where you put them, and while they can search the body of a document, this type of search is much slower and is not useful at all for images.

 Consider the information that you use to think about files when you are naming them.
 For instance, files relating to a particular client might all have that client’s name in the file name.
 This is useful when you are working on that document too.
 It’s easy to be sure to be working on the correct document when it has the name of the type of document and the name of the client in the file name.